Safeguard Your Business: Prevent Identity Theft and Internet Scam

 - If you believe someone is using your Social Security number, contact the Social Security Administration’s fraud hotline at 1-800-269-0271.

-It is important for you to take the necessary steps and have the right partners in place that also make security part of their top priorities.
+It is important for you to take the necessary steps and have the right partners in place to safeguard your business.
+It also make security part of their top priorities.

-Did you know that Scoreinc.com has invested over $1M in ScoreCEO development and cybersecurity is one of the main components of that investment?
+Did you know that Scoreinc.com has invested over $1M in ScoreCEO development.
+Cybersecurity is one of the main components of that investment?
 If you haven’t tested ScoreCEO yet, it’s time for you to start now before prices go up by November 1st, 2018: www.scoreceo.com.

 Comments are closed.